BDC Hamburger Icon

 What businesses use green energy?

-• Warehouses, superstores and factories: Warehouses and factories with large buildings also have extensive roofs on which they can install solar panels.
+• Warehouses, superstores and factories: Warehouses and factories with large buildings also have extensive roofs on which solar panels can be installed.

 • Businesses with vehicle fleets: If your business involves distribution, transportation, logistics or delivery, you have a fleet of vehicles.
-Switching to electric vehicles involves a capital expense that can be amortized (and may qualify you for a tax break), and you will save on fuel costs.
+Switching to EVs involves a capital expense that can be amortized (and may qualify you for a tax break) and you will save on fuel costs.

 • Farms and ranches: Organizations with large amounts of land, particularly in the West, can install wind turbines to generate renewable energy.